 To validate your Shopify theme is working well on mobile devices use Google Lighthouse report combined with the Google Search Console.
 You need to pass both Core Web Vitals test and Mobile Usability test.

-Doing SEO is an ongoing and never ending process.
+Doing SEO for a Shopify store is an ongoing and never ending process.
 It requires lot of resources and the effects are not immediate.
 But if done right, it can be a massive contributor to success of your online store.
 We hope these tips helped you to better understand what's on-page SEO is about, and find at least a few areas you were missing.
 We plan to keep this guide updated for the future.
-We also plan to write up similar guide focusing on the off-page SEO factors.
+We also plan to write up similar guide focusing on the off-page ranking factors.

 If you think about SEO from a different perspective, it's actually very simple.
 From the search engine point of view (i.e. from Google's POV), its main goal is to put the best results in front of searchers.
 And your goal should be to provide the best result for the particular query.
 Your goal shouldn't be checking all the boxes in the guide, but rather providing the best possible output from the whole Internet.
 Look up the first results and understand what they have and you don't.
 Provide it even in a better and more robust form.

-There is unfortunately no solid tool to measure your SEO.
-One way of measuring how "good" is your SEO are the SERPs (search engine result pages) for particular queries.
-If you have identified your keywords and key queries than your position on those queries is basically showing how good/bad is your SEO.
-You should monitor your key queries and positions, and watch how they evolve over time to understand how your store is doing.
-There also some tools to help you with that, for example ahrefs Rank Tracker or Ubersuggest Rank Tracking (both paid).
+There is unfortunately no solid tool to measure your SEO strategy.
+One way of measuring how good is it are the SERPs (search engine result pages) for particular queries.
+If you have identified your target keywords, your position on those queries is basically showing how good/bad is your SEO.
+You should monitor your target search queries and rankings, and watch how they evolve over time to understand how your store is doing.
+There also some tools to help you with that, for example, ahrefs Rank Tracker or Ubersuggest Rank Tracking (both paid).

 - Official Shopify SEO Checklist (2021; online) – An official SEO checklist by Shopify is good start.
 It goes beyond the on-page optimalization and includes also some off-page areas like backlinks and reputation building.